-An entrepreneur, Julian Rossy joined our November 2018 Pyongsong Startup Festival as a workshop leader.
+An entrepreneur, Julian Rossy joined PY Ventures sponsored and organized November 2018 Pyongsong Startup Festival (with Choson Exchange as a partner) as a workshop leader.
 During the festival, Julian gave a presentation on Design Thinking.
 His group activity with making paper planes not only added a light-hearted touch that drew genuine smiles, but also provided a useful analogy for his thoughts about and expectations for this enigmatic country.

 In November 2018, I joined a delegation of sixteen entrepreneurs entering the DPRK (Democratic People's Republic of Korea – or “North Korea”).
-The trip was organised and coordinated by Choson Exchange, a Singaporean nonprofit founded by Geoffrey See, whom I had the chance to meet at the St. Gallen Symposium.
+The trip was organised and coordinated by PY Ventures and their partner Choson Exchange, a Singaporean nonprofit founded by Geoffrey See, whom I had the chance to meet at the St. Gallen Symposium.
 Aiming to support entrepreneurship in North Korea, the NGO encourages exchanges between North Korean entrepreneurs and foreign professionals.

 Encouraged by my curiosity and my enthusiasm to help locals make positive changes in their country, I joined the “Pyongsong Startup Festival” programme, organised in collaboration with the DPRK’s State Academy of Science, our local partners on this trip.
 Our audience was composed of scientists and researchers working in Pyongsong, a trading city with adjoining science and technology park and special economic zone located thirty kilometres away from Pyongyang.